-Claws that are too long can curl back into a cat's paw pads and injure the foot (not to mention damage furniture and carpets) so indoor cats need to have their nails clipped regularly.
+Claws that are too long can curl back into a cat's paw pads and injure the foot (not to mention damage furniture and carpets) so indoor cats' nails need clipping regularly.

 A scratching post by itself won't stop claws from getting too long.